2nd Annual Research Uncorked

-SPH hosted its first Faculty Research Mixer on Thursday, January 26, 2017.
-Faculty and students had an opportunity to meet and network with colleagues to discuss research interests.
-Research posters from current projects were available for viewing.
+Join us for the Second Research Uncorked on Tuesday, May 1, 2018 from 3 PM to 5 PM in the gym!
+Faculty and students will have an opportunity to meet and network with colleagues to discuss research interests.
+Research posters from current projects will be available for viewing.
 The goal of the event was to foster new collaborations and scholarly activity.
+Refreshments will be served!

 Making a Difference: SPH Researchers in the News

 Most Illinois coal mining injuries go unreported: study